Tutorial: Building a Summarization System with a Large Language Model

 1. Download the .zip file with sample files and unpack it on your computer.

-2. Log in to deepset Cloud, make sure you're in the workspace you want to use for this task, and go to _Data>Files.
+2. Go to deepset Cloud, make sure you're in the workspace you want to use for this task, and go to _Files.

 3. Click Upload Files.

-4. Select all the files you extracted and drop them into the Upload Files window.
+4. Select all the files you extracted, drop them into the Upload Files window, and click Upload.
 There should be four files in total.

 Result: Your files are in your workspace, and you can see them on the Files page.